w3f/ark-scale/README.md

 `ArkScale` cannot easily implement `MaxEncodedLen` or `ConstEncodedLen` from SCALE, due to the orphan rules.
-You'll need these if using weights in Frame, so you should create wrapper types around `ArkScale` in practice.
+You'll need these if using weights in Frame, so you should usually create wrapper types around `ArkScale`.
-You often want these for crate documentation, readable errors, etc anyways.
+As a rule, anytime you choose curves then you'll have a conditionanl ark-substrate dependence anyways, so wrapper types should not become too onerous, and they likely improve documentation, errors, etc anyways.

 `ArkScale` panics if serialization fails because SCALE does not propogate serialization failures.  `ArkScale` users should therefore be responcible